rodneyknaap/ZX81_ISSUE_3/README.md

 Alternatively the composite output cinch bus footprint is included so this also can be soldered in place of the modulator, though it remains highly recommended to try a modulator for the experience.

-Otherwise, the CPLD ULA offers some simple but cool features such as complete reprogramming of all the ZX81 circuits, bank switching and/or shadow RAM access to the entire 128KB of the SRAM would be possible, and with a little effort the spare CPLD pins can be wired to some custom device of choice of the builder.
+Otherwise, the CPLD ULA offers some simple but interesting features such as complete reprogramming of all the ZX81 circuits, bank switching and/or shadow RAM access to the entire 128KB of the SRAM would be possible, and with a little effort the spare CPLD pins can be wired to some custom device of choice of the builder.
 With some creative ideas the CPLD could produce sounds and/or interface to a joystick, etc.

 On the EAR and MIC connectors there is the middle pin available to route sound to a speaker when this unused pin is wired to some simple sound or noise circuit inside the ZX81.